Welcome to Medical Patient Modesty

 Our Mission

-and help medical professionals to be more sensitive to the importance
+on how to be more sensitive to patient modesty.

 People have been indoctrinated to trust the medical industry